-Join Garrick Chow for an in-depth discussion in this video Anticipating questions, part of Instructional Design Essentials: Creating Video Training.
+Join Garrick Chow for an in-depth discussion in this video Anticipating questions, part of Instructional Design: Creating Video Training.

 In the previous movie, I discussed the important concept of understanding who your audience is.
 Who will be watching your training.
 What they'll need to bring to the table in order to watch your course and how you can best present the material that suits their level.
 Another aspect of understanding your audience is being able to anticipate the types of questions they might have.
 Now if you're an experienced live instructor and you're converting a class you've taught several times into a video course, you probably already have a good sense of the sorts of questions students may ask.
 And you'll want to make sure to incorporate answers to those questions in your videos.